-Response: At SCDES, we deeply understand the importance of environmental justice and the need for communities to be actively involved in decisions that affect their lives and are committed to engaging with communities, permit applicants, and environmental justice stakeholders to help address concerns and ensure meaningful engagement, particularly for those in overburdened communities.
-For this permit, SCDES held a public hearing in Dorchester County on October 15, 2024, to allow the local community to be heard and record their concerns for Department consideration during the permitting process.
+Response: At SCDES, we deeply understand the importance of environmental justice and the need for communities to be actively involved in decisions that affect their lives, and we are committed to engaging with communities, permit applicants, and environmental justice stakeholders to help address concerns and ensure meaningful engagement, particularly for those in overburdened communities.
+For this permit, SCDES had a thirty-day public notice period to allow the local community to record their concerns for Department consideration during the permitting process.
+The Department did not receive any requests for a public hearing on this permitting action.